-This test will evaluate the volume of 406 MHz MEOSAR distress alert messages exchanged between MCCs, compare it to the traffic for the existing system (LEOSAR and GEOSAR) and provide additional information on the combined totals and data volumes in bytes and corresponding bandwidths11.
+This test will evaluate the volume of 406 MHz MEOSAR distress alert messages exchanged between MCCs, compare it to the traffic for the existing system (LEOSAR

 Data consisting of message transmission times and SIT types is to be collected at all participating MCCs.
 Example inputs are provided in Figure 5.7 below.
 Abbreviations referenced below and in the associated spreadsheet (MEOSAR D&E Report Data O-3.xls) are: